Proposed Urban Boundary Expansion at Fernbank Rd & Flewellyn Rd (West of Stittsville) - What you need to know

 🎧 I discussed this with CTV News Ottawa and CFRA’s Morning Rush, you can listen below:

-Claridge Homes has submitted an application to expand Ottawa’s urban boundary onto lands at 6435 Fernbank Road and 6437 Flewellyn Road (currently in Rideau-Jock Ward).
-If approved, it could set the stage for a future community of about 2,391 homes on approximately 112 hectares / 277 acres of land that is currently designated Rural Countryside.
+Claridge Homes has submitted an application to expand Ottawa’s urban boundary onto rural land in Ward 21 at 6435 Fernbank Road and 6437 Flewellyn Road, west of Stittsville.
+If approved, it could set the stage for about 2,391 homes on roughly 112 hectares of land that is currently designated Rural Countryside.

-Let me be clear: I do not support this proposal.
+Let me be clear: I do not support this proposal, and Stittsville Councillor Glen Gower does not support it either.

 ^ Lands highlighted in yellow are proposed for development